What It's Like to Be a Medical Scribe

 How did you find out about medical scribing?

-I found out about medical scribing from an alumni of my graduate program, George Squared, who worked as a scribe in the same ENT clinic where I’m currently employed.
+I found out about medical scribing from an alumnus of my graduate program, George Squared, who worked as a scribe in the same ENT clinic where I’m currently employed.
 He highly recommended the position as a great way to gain clinical experience before starting medical school.
-I was looking for an opportunity to work closely alongside physicians and observe their clinical decision making firsthand, which is why it was such a good fit for me.
+I was looking for an opportunity to work closely alongside physicians and observe their clinical decision-making firsthand, which is why it was such a good fit for me.

 How long did it take to be trained?